 So you can understand why I get so fired up when other people are taking photos and posting them for the world to see, only to get other people to like them more.
 Evidently, they’re doing the exact opposite of what I am.
-I am referring to those types of people who lug around massive purses all day containing ballgowns and half the Sephora store in 30 degree heat, who then get changed and dolled-up in an alleyway in between residential houses, just so they can take a picture in Franco’s Bar (more like Drain Your Banco Bar) looking sun kissed and not sun-drenched in sweat.
-Well jokes on them because I am probably in the background of most of their photos, sitting in my H&M romper with dried salt stains, a sweat stash and pitiful red face.
+I am referring to those types of people who lug around massive purses all day containing ballgowns and half the Sephora store in 30-degree heat, who then get changed and dolled up in an alleyway in between residential houses just so they can take a picture in Franco’s Bar (more like Drain Your Banco Bar) looking sun-kissed and not sun-drenched in sweat.
+Well jokes on them because I am probably in the background of most of their photos, sitting in my H&M romper with dried salt stains, a sweat stash and a pitiful red face.
 They’re going to have to photoshop the lobster blob out of the photos.
 BHA!

-Let me tell you a little tale about a time when I was in the Amalfi coast.
+Let me tell you a little tale about a time when I was on the Amalfi coast.
 We can all agree, highly grammable.
-The fact that that word is now verb just proves my point.
+The fact that that word is now a verb just proves my point.

 Nestled along the Amalfi Coast, there’s this gorgeous archway with a road that has the crystal blue Mediterranean Sea peaking out from under it along with this beautiful beach crowded with tourists and locals but everyone can agree, it’s gorgeous.
 Fiordo di Furore as it is so rightly named.
 Fjord of fury.

 The only way to get to said awe-inspiring location is by boat, car or by bus.
-Driving along the Amalfi Coast is rubbish, sheer cliff face and tiny lanes where you can’t see around the curves of the road.
+Driving along the Amalfi Coast is rubbish, with sheer cliff face and tiny lanes where you can’t see around the curves of the road.
 Don’t worry, they have mirrors set up around the really tricky edges.
 So unless you’re Italian, a NASCAR driver or James Bond, I would not suggest doing it.
 To top it off, there is very, very little parking at the Fiordo di Furore.
-I don’t even think it’s considered in a town.
-If I remember right, there was maybe 2 or 3 buildings with a bit of side of the road gravel parking that I wouldn’t consider parking.
-You could fit 5 or 6 cars max .
+I don’t even think it’s considered a town.
+If I remember right, there were maybe 2 or 3 buildings with a bit of side-of-the-road gravel parking that I wouldn’t consider parking.
+You could fit 5 or 6 cars max.

 Not wanting to die before my 30th bday, we took the bus, which from our location in Amalfi was about 30 min each way (Google says 20 min but it was a tad longer in my recollection) and the bus left every hour or so in peak July season.
 We pre-purchase our bus tickets at the Tobacco shop (the one in Amalfi is Camera Gaetano and it’s open till late) beforehand because there was an incident where some people did not purchase their luggage tickets in advance and the bus driver refused to pick them up, even though they had tickets for themselves.
 They ended up getting stranded on the side of the road in the middle of nowhere.
 We didn’t want to look like those fools so we purchased our bus tickets for both ways in advance.